Lima Peru – A Cultural Goldmine

 Lima’s climate is mild, despite being located in the tropics and in a desert.
 Although classified as subtropical, Lima’s proximity to the cool waters of the Pacific Ocean leads to temperatures much cooler than those expected for a subtropical desert.
 It is neither cold nor very hot.

 Summers are warm, humid, and sunny.
 Daily temperatures oscillate between lows 64 °F to 72 °F, and highs of 75 °F to 84 °F. Winter weather is dramatically different.
 Gray skies, breezy conditions, high humidity and cool temperatures are common.

 Week long stretches of dark overcast skies are not uncommon.
 Winter temperatures in Lima do not vary much between day and night.

 Lima’s Arts and Culture

 Traditional Catholic devotees still celebrate religious holidays with processions and other solemn rituals just like they did in the 18th century.
-Children learn about these rituals at a young age and continue the tradition into their adult years but they also crowd into nightclubs to have drinks and dance to modern songs.
+Children learn about these rituals at a young age.

 Eating Your Way around Lima